 Whether you like to sleep in or simply go to a café in the late afternoon and pretend it’s your first meal of the day, Lisbon has something for everyone.

-These are five of the best places for brunch in central Lisbon.
+These are six of the best places for brunch in central Lisbon.
 We’ve arranged them alphabetically and put them on the map below, you decide which is your favourite.

 Served all day, the brunch here is amidst flowers and plants, part of the place’s decor.
 Try the delicious pancakes, or avocado, mushroom and egg toast in rustic bread.
 There are also healthy bowls.
 Thaio has chicken curry, basmati rice and pomegranate; Raw Flora includes marinated mushrooms, carrot and zucchini noodles.
 Invariably crowded, you may have to wait to be seated, and there’s no pre-booking either: the one real downside if you don’t have much time to spend in Lisbon.